miyakogi/wdom/docs/test.rst

 .. warning:: This document is incomplete and all APIs are not stable.

-.. currentmodule:: wdom.testing
+.. currentmodule:: wdom.tests.util

-.. automodule:: wdom.testing
+.. automodule:: wdom.tests.util

-   .. autofunction:: reset

    .. autoclass:: TestCase
       :members: